blurite/rsprot/README.md

 this is because the client doesn't properly render entities there, even though map renders fine.

-#### End of Cycle
-After the above steps have been performed for all players, state must be reset:
-Call `service.postUpdate()` - this should be called once for the entire game, not per-player or per-npc basis.

 ### NPCs
 For each NPC that spawns into the world, an avatar must be allocated.
 This can be done via: